 Me: I guess we’ll find out.

-She didn’t ask to join because she was confused about the boundaries.
-She asked to see if I’d enforce one.
+She didn’t ask if it was alright to join because she was confused about therapy .
+She wanted to see if I’d enforce therapy boundaries.

-Goldie then disclosed she’d recently been diagnosed with borderline personality disorder.
-She said she’d read my “profile” and understood me to be an expert on BPD.
-Translation: she thought flattery would get her control of the session.
+Goldie then disclosed she’d recently been diagnosed with .
+She said she’d read my “profile” and understood I was an expert on BPD and said that made it especially important they meet with me.

 I corrected her.

-Me: My expertise is in working with people—primarily men—who are abuse victims of BPD partners.
+Me: My expertise is in working with people — .
 Not BPD individuals.

 Did Goldie acknowledge that?
 Nope.

 She plowed ahead.
-Claimed she was taking full responsibility for her behavior, that she’s on medication now, and just started DBT (Dialectical Behavior Therapy).
+Claimed she was taking full responsibility for her behavior, that she’s on medication now, and just started .

 Me: Okay, great.
 What are you looking for from me?

 Goldie pressed on.
-Since I’m the expert, wouldn’t I agree it’s highly unusual for someone with BPD to admit their destructive behavior and voluntarily seek therapy?
+Since I’m the expert, wouldn’t I agree it’s highly unusual for someone with BPD to admit their destructive behavior and voluntarily ?

 Me: It depends.
 Also, attending DBT is no guarantee of success.
 Sorry, but I’m still unclear on how I can help you.